Drug Use Today

 After the donor seals the urine in the leak-proof container, it is then handed off to the evaluator.
 What makes the process streamlined is that the strips used to indicate the test results are sealed within the container.
 For hygiene reasons, this is ideal.

-When it is time to view the test results, the evaluator simply peels away the outside label revealing the drug test strips with each individual result.
+When it is time to view the test results, the evaluator simply peels away the outside label revealing the drug test strips with each result.
 The test results within the Drug Test will show results within a few minutes.
 Results should be evaluated within 5-8 minutes.
 Results should not be evaluated after 1o minutes.

 If you have any questions or concerns regarding our product or wish to place an order, feel free to call us at (888) 936-6627